sytabaresa/kingly/README.md

  parallel composition naturally occurs by feeding two state machines the same input(s))
 - reactive programming is enabled by exposing a pure function of an input stream, which runs the transducer for each incoming input, thus generating a sequence of outputs
+- library is decoupled from any concrete implementation of streams : an interface is chosen, and the implementation of that interface must be passed through settings

 Concretely, our state transducer will be created by the factory function `create_state_machine`, which returns a state transducer which :